arkon108/book-reviews/summaries/004-peopleware.md

 > An expense is money that gets used up.
 At the end of the month, the money is gone and so is the heat (or whatever the expense was for).
 An investment, on the other hand, is use of an asset to purchase another asset.
 The value has not been used up, but only converted from one form to another.
 When you treat an expenditure as an investment instead of as an expense, you are capitalizing the expenditure.

 What about people?
-While most managers consider salaries and other cost as an expense, whatever the company invests in the worker is actually an asset, since the acquired knowledge, skill and expertize _stay_ with the person and will contribute to the company.
+While most managers consider salaries and other cost as an expense, whatever the company invests in the worker is actually an asset, since the acquired knowledge, skill and expertise _stay_ with the person and will contribute to the company.

 > Companies that manage their investment sensibly will prosper in the long run.
 Companies of knowledge workers have to realize that it is their investment in human capital that matters most.
 The good ones already do.